Skip to main content

 • The resident will participate in the Optometric Physicians of Washington.

-• The resident will complete quarterly self-assessments and semi-annual site assessments.
+• The resident will complete quarterly self, faculty, and program assessments.

 image 30